Tearsheet

 Sudhin Shahani Co-Founder

-Sudhin Shahani is a Co-Founder of Surf Air Mobility and has served as a director of the company since July 2023.
-He was the co-founder and Chief Executive Officer of Surf Air Global Limited from 2013 to July 2023.
-Before his role at Surf Air, Mr. Shahani was an Entrepreneur in Residence at Anthem Ventures, an early-stage venture capital firm, where he led investments and served on the board of Madefire and Panna, both of which were sold to Discovery Networks.
+Sudhin Shahani is a Co-Founder of Surf Air Mobility and served as the co-founder and CEO of Surf Air Global Limited from 2013 to July 2023.
+Prior to his work with Surf Air, Shahani was an Entrepreneur in Residence at Anthem Ventures, an early-stage venture capital firm.
+In this role, he collaborated with various portfolio companies, led investments, and was a board member for Madefire (July 2013 to December 2018) and Panna (March 2012 to April 2019), both of which were eventually sold to Discovery Networks.
 He also co-founded Musicane, a digital music and social shopping network, from 2004 to 2009.

 Liam Fayed Co-Founder, Chief Brand & Experience Officer

-Liam Fayed is a serial entrepreneur and creative executive, serving as Co-Founder and Chief Brand & Experience Officer of Surf Air Mobility.
-In this role, he guides the company's trajectory toward becoming a sustainable air travel brand, overseeing brand, marketing, and platform, and has helped redesign the customer experience.
-Previously, he was the founder, creative director, and CEO of the menswear label BESPOKEN New York.
-He also serves as a board member of Turnbull & Asser and has been an early investor in fast-growing consumer brands, including Warby Parker, Harry's, and Away Luggage.
+Liam Fayed is a Co-Founder and the Chief Brand & Experience Officer of Surf Air Mobility.
+He is described as a serial entrepreneur and creative executive, overseeing brand, marketing, and platform while focusing on redesigning the customer experience.
+Fayed was previously the founder, creative director, and CEO of the menswear label BESPOKEN New York.
+He also holds a board position with the British clothier, Turnbull & Asser.

 AI Analysis | Feedback